 HPE, AMD win deal for U.S. supercomputer to model nuclear weapons

+El Capitan will also use four AMD graphical processing units, or GPUs, for each CPU chip to speed up artificial intelligence tasks, they said.
+AMD makes both chips and a system for them to share computer memory, which is more difficult for systems that use chips from separate providers like Intel and Nvida Corp, analysts said.
+"AMD is the first to market with them both in same package," said Addison Snell, chief executive of Intersect360 Research.

 HPE said it expects to deliver El Capitan in 2023.
 If it works as predicted, the machine will have a speed of 2 exaflops, meaning it will be able to perform 1 quintillion - or 1,000,000,000,000,000,000 - calculations per second and would be faster than the current top 200 supercomputers in the world combined.
-Intel and Cray last year announced a supercomputer designed to run at 1 exaflop.
-El Capitan "will ensure the laboratories can continue to excel at their national security missions and make it possible for the U.S. to remain competitive on the global stage in high performance computing for many years to come," Bill Goldstein, director of the Lawrence Livermore National Laboratory, said in a statement.

-Energy Department officials announced last year they had awarded the El Capitan project to Cray Inc, which is owned by HPE, but did not say who would supply the chips.
+AMD and Cray last year won a deal for a 1.5 exaflop computer with the Energy Department, and Intel and Cray last year announced a supercomputer designed to run at 1 exaflop.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)